brookhong/Surfingkeys/README.md

     🔐 search_browsing_history wants to read your browsing history and send the matches to the LLM provider.
        query: rust async
-       y allow once · a allow for this chat · n deny
+       y allow once · a allow for this chat · s allow on https://news.example.com · n deny

 `y` allows that one call, `a` stops asking for that tool for the rest of the conversation, `n` denies it — a denial is reported back to the model, which then answers with what it already has.
 Any other unmodified key is ignored while the prompt is up, so a stray Enter cannot submit past it, but `Ctrl`/`Cmd` shortcuts still work if you want to copy a URL out before deciding.
-The three choices are also clickable, since the chat input does not always have the keyboard.
+The choices are also clickable, since the chat input does not always have the keyboard.
 Read the arguments before approving — they are shown one per line, exactly as the model sent them, and a request to fetch an address on your own network is called out explicitly.

+`s` stops asking for that tool on every URL of the site you are on, in every tab, until you take it back.
+The chat is rebuilt with each page you visit, so `a` lasts only until you follow a link — one question walked across a few pages of a site asks about the same tool once per page, and once more in the next tab. `s` is that decision made once instead.
+It is scoped to the **origin**, which is what the prompt names rather than saying "this site": `http://example.com` and `https://example.com` are two different sites to it, a subdomain is another one again, and a `file:` or `data:` page counts only as itself.

+A grant is kept where the conversations are kept, so it is remembered across a restart of the browser and is read fresh on every call — grant a tool in one tab and the chat already open in another honours it, withdraw it anywhere and it stops in every tab at once.

+Nothing expires a grant, so there are two ways to take one back. `/clear` withdraws what was granted on **the site you are on**, along with the conversation. `/permissions` lists every site you have granted something and what you granted it — from any page, which is the point, since the `s` worth reviewing is the one you pressed on a site you have not been back to — and `/permissions clear` withdraws all of them at once.
+Press `s` knowing that: on `fetch_url` or a write tool it is a decision that stands until you go and look for it.

-The prompt arrives whenever the model decides it needs a tool, which may be in the middle of a sentence you are typing, so `y`/`a`/`n` do not count for a moment after it appears — a keystroke meant for the input cannot approve a call or grant a standing permission. `Esc` denies immediately, and is the key to reach for if a prompt takes you by surprise.
+The prompt arrives whenever the model decides it needs a tool, which may be in the middle of a sentence you are typing, so `y`/`a`/`s`/`n` do not count for a moment after it appears — a keystroke meant for the input cannot approve a call or grant a standing permission. `Esc` denies immediately, and is the key to reach for if a prompt takes you by surprise.

 Page text arrives as a tool result, fenced and labelled as untrusted, and the model is told to report on it rather than obey it.